bobbycodder/ML--DIABETES__PREDICTION_USING_LOGISTIC_REG./README.md

 ***Follow along Jupyter Notebook{Predicting Stock Prices with Linear Regression.ipynb} for more!!***

- ***I hope you liked this project on Stock Price prediction using Python with machine learning by implementing the Linear Regression Model.***
+ ***I hope you liked this project on Stock Price prediction using Python with machine learning by implementing the Linear Regression Model***